cwkingjr/gift_circle/README.md

 ## Expanation

 The gift_circle software reads a CSV file of gift circle participants and generates gift assignments where each particiant will be assigned a person to get a gift for that is not within their own group.

-The groups are expected to be family groups where it would be difficult to purchase a gift for someone in that group and still keep it a secret given the proximity and exposure of the people in that group.
+The groups are assumed to be family groups where it would be difficult to purchase a gift for someone in that group and still keep it a secret given the proximity and exposure of the people in that group.

 Given that it is impossible to build a gift circle for certain combinations of groups, this software will make an initial determination of whether it's possible to proceed based upon whether the count of folks in the largest group, times two, is less than or equal to the total number of participants provided.